 South Africa’s central bank named Kuben Naidoo as an adviser to Governor Gill Marcus and Citigroup Inc.’s Leon Myburgh to head the financial markets department.

-The appointments come as the Reserve Bank seeks to fill a spot left vacant on the Monetary Policy Committee after the early retirement of Monde Mnyande, the chief economist.
-The committee is currently comprised of six members, led by Marcus, who kept borrowing costs at the lowest in more than 30 years last month after a surprise rate cut in July.
+The Reserve Bank has sought to fill a spot left vacant on the MPC since the early retirement of Chief Economist Monde Mnyande in September.
+The seven-member committee, led by Marcus, kept borrowing costs at the lowest in more than 30 years last month after a surprise rate cut in July.

 To contact the reporter on this story: Andres R. Martinez in Johannesburg at firstname.lastname@example.org